jimTheSTEAMClown/Python_SCMakeyBot/README.md

 # Python_SCMakeyBot
-This is the project for building a Makey Bot.
+This is the project for building a STEAM Clown Makey Bot.

 Do List:
 1) add the "holes" as individual STL files